Germline and Somatic Variants

 Only Somatic Variants

-A histogram showing frequency distribution of allele ratio for only somatic mutations as determined by the selected TMB filter chain.
+This histogram shows the frequency distribution of allele ratio for only somatic mutations as determined by the selected TMB filter chain.
 Listed below the figure are:

-A break down of the number of mutations determined to be nonsynonymous (detrimental) and synonymous (non-detrimental) as annotated by Ion Reporter™ Software.
-Values are reported in the statistic.txt file.
+The number of variants determined to be nonsynonymous (detrimental) and synonymous (non-detrimental) as annotated by Ion Reporter™ Software.
+Values are reported by different Ion Reporter™ annotation types in the statistic.txt file.

 Substitution Type and Context of Somatic Mutations